pascomnet/documentation/mobydick/content_en/08acd/01musiconhold.md

 next: /call-distribution/business-hours/
 weight: 71
 toc: true
+description: How to configure Music on Hold (MoH) in your pascom phone system setup.
+Keywords:
+        - Music on Hold
+        - Custom Prompts
+        - Voice Prompts
+        - Professional Call Distribution and Teams
 ---

 ## Concept

-During a telephone call, there are numerous situations where you could use prompts (please see The Concept of Actions) or music on hold. mobydick already comes with a number of prompt templates in both German and English.
-However it might make sense to create your own voice prompts to welcome your customers or inform them about your business hours.
+During a telephone call, there are numerous situations where you could use prompts (please see The Concept of Actions) or music on hold. pascom phone systems already come with a number of prompt templates in both German and English.
+However, it might make sense to create your own voice prompts or Music on Hold to welcome and guide your customers or inform them about your business hours.

 {{% notice tip %}}
-If you prefer to create your announcements in a recording studio with the help of professional voice actors, please contact our sales department.
+If you prefer to create your announcements in a recording studio with the help of professional voice actors, please contact our [sales department] (/en/contact/ "contact pascom sales team").
 They will be glad to help you.
 {{% /notice %}}

 ## Configuration